V3ness/Malaysian-Traffic-Sign-Detection/README.md

 4. Unzip the models into `./models/(unzip here)`.
 5. (In case you wants to fine-tune the model) Unzip the nvmm folder into the *cloned tensorflow object detection* folder: `./models/research/(unzip here)`.

+## Malaysian Traffic Sign Dataset Preperation
+The original source of our MTSD dataset is from <a href="https://universe.roboflow.com/malaysia-road-sign/malaysia-road-sign-dataset/dataset/1">roboflow</a>.
+For the sack of simplicity, we only extracted 2100 images.
+If you wish to train on more data, we provided the code to extract the images <a href="/scripts/extract_dataset.ipynb">here</a>.

 ## Installation Steps
 <b>Installation Steps for Object Detection API for TF2</b>